VanHulleOne/DogBone/README.md

 #### Print Speed mm/min
 Print speed is how fast in millimeters per minute the print head moves while printing.
-It seems most slicing software uses mm/sec but the G-code it send to the printer is still defined in mm/min so that is the default I have chosen.
+It seems most slicing software uses mm/sec but the G-code the slicing software sends to the printer is still defined in mm/min so that is the default I have chosen.

 #### Shift X and Shift Y